Updated: April 6, 2026 (October 19, 2024)

 Rob Helm

-As managing vice president, Rob Helm covers Microsoft collaboration and content management.
-His 25-plus years of experience analyzing Microsoft’s technology... more
+As managing vice president, Rob Helm covers Microsoft collaboration services and client software.
+His 25-plus years of experience analyzing Microsoft’s... more

 Windows generally refers to Microsoft’s family of OSs.
 The Windows client OS runs on devices including desktops, laptops, tablets, and all-in-one devices to allow a user to access productivity and other applications.